Searching ...

 Conforming loan limits set the maximum loan amounts that Fannie Mae and Freddie Mac, government-sponsored enterprises (GSEs), are willing to buy or guarantee for conventional loans.

 These limits are significant because they influence home loan terms and availability.
 Loans within these established limits are easier to sell on the secondary loan market.
-Lenders can package conforming loans together and sell them to investors.
+Lenders can package conforming loans together and sell them to investors as mortgage-backed securities.
 They offer more favorable mortgage rates on these loans because they know they can profit from selling a package to investors.
 Selling also helps them stay liquid so they can write more loans.

-If you opt for a conforming loan, you may receive a notice a few months down the road that someone else now owns your loan.
-Chances are high that your mortgage originator will bundle and sell your mortgage.
+If you opt for a conforming loan, chances are high that your mortgage originator will bundle and sell your mortgage.
+You may receive a notice a few months later that someone else now owns your loan.
 Behind the scenes, Freddie Mac and Fannie Mae purchased it and turned it into a mortgage-backed security.
+While these GSES may own your loan, the servicer–the company you make monthly mortgage payments to–likely will stay the same.

 Where Can You Find Conforming Loans?